openwisp/openwisp-radius/docs/user/settings.rst

 ``OPENWISP_RADIUS_BATCH_PDF_TEMPLATE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is the template used to generate the pdf when users are being generated
+It is the template used to generate the PDF when users are being generated
 using the batch add users feature using the prefix.

-The value should be the absolute path to the template of the pdf.
+The value should be the absolute path to the template of the PDF.

 ``OPENWISP_RADIUS_EXTRA_NAS_TYPES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~